 This particular color scheme also uses silver writing on silver keys, which makes the writing difficult to see from a normal angle when the illumination is switched off.
 That shouldn’t bother you if you’re a power user and don’t look at the keys while typing, but the average user might find it a little annoying.

 Keep in mind that our early-sample unit did not get the exact touchpad you’ll find on the retail units, which is what Asus calls a NumberPad.
-It’s a similar glass surface, but which doubles as a Numeric pad with the press of a dedicated zone in its top-right corner.
+That’s a similar glass surface, which however doubles as a Numeric pad with the press of a dedicated zone in its top-right corner.
 We did get it with the later retail product, and it performs similarly to the one we had on the initial review unit.

-I like how Asus are adding extra functionality to their touchpads, but from the impressions I’ve seen online, those who normally use NumPads to quickly enter numeric data might find the experience a little lacking, as there’s no haptic feedback and touch is not as responsive or precise as a physical key, so I wouldn’t get over-hyped about this feature.
-Like I said though, I haven’t personally tried it , so take this with a grain of salt.
-It would also be interesting to see if this supports Alt codes, but I couldn’t find anything about it.
+I like how Asus is adding extra functionality to their touchpads, but those who use NumPads to quickly enter numeric data might find the experience a little lacking here, as there’s no haptic feedback and touch is not as responsive or precise as a physical key, so I wouldn’t get over-hyped about this feature.
+This implementation doesn’t support Alt codes either.

 There’s no finger-sensor on the Zenbook UX433, unlike on the older models that integrated one within the clickpad.
-I doubt that’s going to be missed though, as the IR Hello camera is a smoother alternative for quickly loging into Windows.
-Our test-model did not include the set of IR cameras at the top of the screen, but you’ll get it as standard with the retail versions.
+I doubt that’s going to be missed though, as the IR Hello camera is a smoother alternative for quickly logging into Windows.
+Our test model did not include the set of IR cameras at the top of the screen, but you’ll get it as standard with the retail versions.

 Speaking of the screen, there’s a 14-inch display on the Zenbook UX433 series, like the name suggests, with a choice of either a matte or a glass finishing, both without touch.